MARCspec/MARCspec/marc-spec.md

 * For repeatable *subSpecs*, if one *subSpec* gets validated as true, the preceeding spec gets referenced (OR).

+* For encapsulted *subSpecs*, if one *subSpec* gets validated as false, the preceeding spec doesn't get referenced (AND).

 * For omitted *fieldTag* on a *subTerm*, the last explicitly given *fieldTag* is the current *fieldTag*.

 * As a shortcut, the left hand *subTerm* might be omitted.
 This implicitly makes the last explicitly given *fieldTag* plus the last explicitly given *characterSpec* or *subfieldTagSpec* the current (left hand) *subTerm*.